Azure-Samples/spring-boot-application-with-azure-active-directory/docs/servlet/oauth2/02-check-permissions-by-claims-in-access-token.md

 ## 3.7.
 Expose apis for resource-server-1
 Read [document about exposing an api], expose 2 scopes for resource-server-1: **resource-server-1.scope-1** and **resource-server-1.scope-2**, choose **Admins and users** for **Who can consent** option.

 ## 3.8.
+Set accessTokenAcceptedVersion to 2 for resource-server-1
+Read [document about Application manifest], set `accessTokenAcceptedVersion` to `2`.

+## 3.9.
 Create roles for resource-server-1
 Read [document about declaring roles for an application], create 2 roles for resource-server-1: **resource-server-1-role-1** and **resource-server-1-role-2**.

-## 3.9.
+## 3.10.
 Assign user-1 to resource-server-1-role-1
 Read [document about assigning users and groups to roles], assign **user-1** to **resource-server-2-role-1**.

 # 4. Run sample applications